bbakernoaa/CATChem/docs/user-guide/build-system.md

 4. **Enable testing during development**
 5. **Use appropriate build types (Debug vs Release)**

-For more advanced build configuration and platform-specific instructions, see the [HPC Installation Guide](hpc-installation.md) and [Container Deployment Guide](containers.md).
+For more advanced build configuration and platform-specific instructions, see the [HPC Installation Guide](hpc-installation.md).